42 miles, 3,860 ft elevation gain, 91 ft/mi. Counter-clockwise direction suggested.

 Gravel with flowy singletrack connectors.
-Preferred bike rank: Rigid MTB, Hardtail, Cyclocross, Full Suspension.
+Preferred bike rank: Rigid MTB, Hardtail, Gravel Bike, Full Suspension.

-Roll Call is a sub-24 hr overnight (S24O) starting from The Hub in Brevard, NC.
+Roll Call is an overnight bikepacking trip starting from The Hub in Brevard, NC.
 Ridden counter clockwise you will climb up gravel roads and enjoy fast and flowy singletrack descents in the Pisgah National Forest, Ranger District.
 Camping options are sprinkled throughout the route at campgrounds or primitive riverside tent sites.
+Great views of Looking Glass Rock and riverside riding make this one of our favorite quick overnights in the area.

 - Flowy Singletrack Descents